deamorim2/sdbs/EN-US/knn.rst

     gid  |  name
   -------+---------
    17385 | Wall St

+..

+ Closest street to Broad Street station is Wall St.

 The trouble with this approach is that it forces the database to calculate the distance between the query geometry and *every* feature in the table of candidate features, then sort them all.
 For a large table of  candidate features, it is not a reasonable approach.